top of page

 The period that begins the Winter Solstice is referred to as Dongzhi (冬至), which literally means 'Winter's Arrival.'
 On the first day of Winter Solstice, the Northern Hemisphere experiences the shortest day and the longest night in the year as the sun shines directly at the Tropic of Capricorn.
 This, the deepest day of winter, marks the peak of Yin and the birth of Yang energy, as days begin to grow longer and nights grow shorter.

-Tip #1 - Acupuncture & Herbs
+Tip #1 — Acupuncture and Herbs

 Tip #2 — Willpower

-The spirit of the Water element is Zhi, also known as one's will, ambition, purpose, and destiny.
-“The Kidneys determine our willpower,” writes Giovanni Maciocia, the author of The Foundations of Chinese Medicine.
-“If the Kidneys are strong, the willpower will be strong, the mind will be focused on goals that it sets and will pursue them in a single-minded way.
-Conversely, if the Kidneys are weak, willpower will be lacking, and the mind will be easily discouraged and swayed from its aims.”
+The spirit of the Water element is Zhi — one's will, ambition, purpose, and destiny.
+As Giovanni Maciocia writes in The Foundations of Chinese Medicine: "The Kidneys determine our willpower.
+If the Kidneys are strong, willpower will be strong, and the mind will be focused on the goals it sets and will pursue them with single-mindedness.
+Conversely, if the Kidneys are weak, willpower will be lacking, and the mind will be easily discouraged and swayed from its aims."

 “It is the concentrated, internal force of winter that enables a seed to burst forth in spring growth.” ~Nei Ching

-Tip #3 - Daily Movement - Slow Down
+Tip #3 — Daily Movement: Slow Down

-Tip #4 - Food As Medicine
+Tip #4 — Food as Medicine

 Tip #5 — Nourish Your Kidneys